ISEL-HGU/SPI_3.0/README.md

 -----

 Every commit should be made in pull request.

-Use issues to report bug or share idea
+Use issues to report bug or share idea.

-Use Projects as TODO lists
+Use Projects as TODO lists.